SunStarSys/pty/README.md

 code written other programming languages.
 It has the basic functionality of TCL's `expect` but without the TCL dependency.

-See the pty-driver.pl script for commentary on how pty works for coprocessing (driving applications with other applications with an intermediary terminal).
+See the pty_driver.pm script for commentary on how pty works for coprocessing (driving applications with other applications with an intermediary terminal).

 ```